numba/numba/docs/source/developer/repomap.rst

 - :ghfile:`README.rst` - README for repo, also uploaded to PyPI
 - :ghfile:`CONTRIBUTING.md` - Documentation on how to contribute to project (out of date, should be updated to point to Sphinx docs)
-- :ghfile:`CHANGE_LOG` - History of Numba releases, also directly embedded into Sphinx documentation
 - :ghfile:`docs/` - Documentation source
 - :ghfile:`docs/_templates/` - Directory for templates (to override defaults
   with Sphinx theme)